robinthibaut/robinthibaut.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a postdoc researcher at Ghent University, Belgium.
+I am a postdoc researcher at the Lawrence Berkeley National Laboratory in the Watershed Function Scientific Focus Area.
 My research interests include Bayesian statistics, geostatistics, image processing, data science, and machine learning.
 I am interested in applying these methods to a variety of problems in environmental sciences and earth sciences.
 Contact me if you want to discuss a project or collaborate on one involving the application of machine learning in the geosciences.